-Entry Requirements: 18 years of age or over Australian Year 10, 11 or Year 12 or equivalent depending on the Course chosen Study Method: Full-time only - with a minimum of 14 face-to-face contact hours per week and 6 hours online per week taken as an average per term Teaching Methods: Learning delivery e.g. combination of training, lectures, demonstrations, simulated work environments (if necessary), workshops, visits English Proficiency: IELTS 4, 5, or 5.5 (or equivalent) depending on the Course chosen.
+Entry Requirements: 18 years of age or over Australian Year 10, 11 or Year 12 or equivalent depending on the Course chosen Study Method: Full-time only - with a minimum of 14 face-to-face contact hours per week and 6 hours online per week taken as an average per term Teaching Methods: Learning delivery e.g. combination of training, lectures, demonstrations, simulated work environments (if necessary), workshops, visits English Proficiency: IELTS 6.0 or equivalent.
 Students who are not fully proficient must take language literacy and numeracy (LNN) training Work Placement: Hospitality students will be allocated to groups for their 36 service periods (Shifts).
 They will be provided with workbook to accompany their service periods (shifts) at the nominated and verified work place Field Trips: Advised at commencement of course Assessment Methods: Assessment procedures e.g. combination of assessment tasks, written assignments, supervised tests, role plays and presentations Customisation: Each course and its learning and assessment materials maybe subject to customisation.